As a precautionary measure in light of COVID-19, the National Gallery has canceled sensory-friendly programs until

-There is an information desk near every security desk.
+There is an information desk near every entrance.
 Maps and daily schedules of events are available, and art information volunteers can answer questions and provide tips.

 Water bottles and packaged food (like granola bars) can be brought into the National Gallery as long as they remain in a bag.
 Open containers (like coffee cups and take-out food) may not be brought in.